midwinter1993/Schnauzer/README.md

 The `run.sh` is just a wrapper of the `$Schnauzer/scripts/control.py` that samples execution speeds systematically and execute the program.

-A lot of traces will be generated in `$Schnauzer/logs/pbzip2-0.9.4/detect`.
+It takes time and lots of traces will be generated in `$Schnauzer/logs/pbzip2-0.9.4/detect`.

 ### Analyze traces